 For their influential work in inorganic and bioinorganic chemistry, Richard H. Holm of Harvard University and Stephen J. Lippard of Massachusetts Institute of Technology have been awarded the 2016 Robert A. Welch Award in Chemistry.
-They will share the $500,000 prize, which recognizes important research contributions that have had a significant and positive impact on humankind.
+They will share the $500,000 prize, which recognizes important research contributions that have had a significant and positive impact on mankind.

 “Steve Lippard and Dick Holm are pioneers in the field of bioinorganic chemistry,” said Peter B. Dervan, chair of the Welch Foundation’s scientific advisory board.
 “They have revealed the crucial role of metals in biology and human medicine, as well as inspired and mentored the next generation of researchers.”